Fidode07/MinecraftToAIConverter/README.md

 # 💻 Can my potato (computer) even do that?
 Can my wonder potato run an AI? 💻
 All right, let me think about it.
 I have a GTX 970 with hardware errors, and the AI is still good even on CPU.
 In itself, everything should run cleanly, even without CUDA.

+# HOW DOES IT WORK INGAME!!
+You can write with the villagers with /chat <message>.
+They will start glowing when you are close enough for them to understand you.
+Also, they all have one of 44 names that will stay forever.